gurjot06oct/Cplusplus/11 OOPS/Assignment.md

-Certainly!
 Below are 20 questions on Object-Oriented Programming (OOP) in C++ structured according to Bloom's Taxonomy levels.

 ### Level 1: Remembering